Montgomery County License Hearing Guide

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-If you miss the 15-day deadline, your license will be automatically suspended.
-There are very few exceptions to this rule.
-It is crucial to act immediately.
+- What Happens If You Miss the Deadline: If you fail to request an ALR hearing within the 15-day deadline, your driver's license will be automatically suspended.
+There are very limited exceptions to this rule, making it essential to act promptly.

 Automatic License Suspension